 The Year 7 cohort will continue with the programme as they move to Year 8, doubling the number of students at the school using AR.
 Eileen is confident that the structure she has put in place this academic year will stand her in good stead for extending the programme, with the support of a skilled staff team and the enthusiasm of the students to recommend it.

 “The partnership has guaranteed that reading is firmly high on the agenda for progress across the school,” she says.
 “I would like to think that we have established a culture of reading for pleasure; and the data speaks for itself.
 It’s been a very good tool for giving concrete evidence for reading, which can be so nebulous otherwise.
 Without these parameters how could I measure the success we’ve had?”

-Northumberland Park is an average-sized co-educational, multi-ethnic community school in North London.
+Duke’s Aldridge Academy (formerly Northumberland Park Community School) is an average-sized co-educational, multi-ethnic community school in North London.
 Two in three students are eligible for pupil premium funding.
 The number of students with a statement of SEN or school action plus is marginally above average.

-Accelerated Reader™ (AR™) had been in place for about five years at Northumberland Park Community School, but the staff team knew they were not getting the most out of the programme.
+Accelerated Reader™ (AR™) had been in place for about five years at the school, but the staff team knew they were not getting the most out of the programme.
 There were library lessons and other initiatives to encourage reading, but no clearly defined structure.
 “The impact was negligible,” says Eileen Bolton, the school’s AR Co-ordinator.
 “We found that some students would have the same book on them for weeks at a time.”

 Head of English, Wellacre Academy

 You would never have believed that there wasn’t a reading culture because our lads are walking around with books in their pockets.